-change/management programs;

-- K. Description of how risks to health and safety of individuals in the program are assessed and the mitigation strategies put in place as a result of assessment; and, - L. Criteria for termination\discharge from the Community Living Service. - M. Providers of Supervised Living, must also address: - 1.
+may not be necessary in Supported Living); 1.
+Sanitary linen; J. Determination of the need for and development, implementation and supervision of behavior change/management programs; 2.
+Food (Food supplies cannot be stored on the floor.); and K. Description of how risks to health and safety of individuals in the program are assessed and the mitigation strategies put in place as a result of Cleaning supplies.
+All programs must ensure an adequate, operable assessment; and, heating and cooling system is provided to L. Criteria for termination\discharge from the Community Living Service. maintain temperature between sixty-eight (68) М. .
+Providers of Supervised Living, must also address: degrees and seventy-eight (78) degrees Fahrenheit.
 A description of the meals, which must be provided at least three (3) times per day, and snacks to be provided.
-This must include development of a menu with input from individuals living in the residence that includes varied, nutritious meals and snacks and a description of how/when meals and snacks will be prepared.
-Individuals must have access to food at any time, unless prohibited by his/her individual plan; - 2.
-Personal hygiene care and grooming, including any assistance that might be needed: - 3.
-Medication management (including storing and dispensing); and, - 4.
-Prevention of and protection from infection, including communicable diseases.
+This must include development of a menu with input from individuals living in the residence that includes varied, The setting is integrated in and supports full access to the community to the same extent as people not receiving Supervised Living services. nutritious meals and snacks and a description of how/when meals and snacks will be prepared.
+Individuals must have access to food at any time, unless prohibited by his/her individual plan; 2.
+Personal hygiene care and grooming, including any assistance that might be needed; There may be visiting hours that are mutually agreed upon by all people living in the residence.
+Visiting hours cannot be restricted unless mutually agreed upon by all people living in the dwelling.
+Medication management (including storing and dispensing); and, Prevention of and protection from infection, including communicable diseases.
+Providers must provide furnishings used in common areas (den, dining, and bathrooms) if: 1.
+The individual does not have these items; or 2.
+These items are not provided through Bridge to Independence (Money